TheoMoins/RecSeats/README.md

 ### Data

 This folder contains all the data used in the project.
-To date, it only one available folder containing locational choice experiment data is available online.
+To date, only one available folder containing locational choice experiment data is available online.
 Details about those datasets can be found here : https://seatmaplab.com/public/locationalchoicedatasets/

 These are csv files where each line represents an available seat in a given configuration, which allows the input to be reconstructed, with a label indicating whether or not it has been chosen.